Carbonic anhydrase: Families

 At least five distinct CA families are recognized: α, β, γ, δ and ζ.
 These families have no significant amino acid sequence similarity and in most cases are thought to be an example of convergent evolution.
 The α-CAs are found in humans.

 α-CA

-Vertebrates, algae and some bacteria have this family of CAs.
+Eukaryotes, including vertebrates, algae, plants, and fungi, as well as some bacteria contain this family of CAs.

-The CA enzymes found in mammals are divided into four broad subgroups, which, in turn consist of several isoforms:
+The CA enzymes found in mammals are divided into four broad subgroups, which, in turn consist of several homologous classes of genes: